4-H, Youth and You

 4-H began as a way to improve the lives and fortunes of rural youth across the

 country, and became the youth outreach arm of the Cooperative Extension Service.

 4-H is a youth development organization with a national membership of over 6

-million youth in 2013.
+million youth.
 4-H is dedicated to helping cultivate the next generation of

 4-H looks different in every county of every state, but the purpose everywhere is to